If you have an appetite for vegetarian and vegan food, you’re in the right city!

 22-24 Seymour Place, Marylebone, London, W1H 7NL

-The bare filament bulbs, wooden floors and lively, widely spaced tables create the perfect airy ambience to accompany The Gate’s satisfying, ingredient packed globetrotting menu.
+The bare filament bulbs, wooden floors and lively, widely spaced tables create the perfect airy ambiance to accompany The Gate’s satisfying, ingredient packed globetrotting menu.

 Owners Michael and Adrian Daniel thrill with their cross-cultural vegetarian food.
 Most of the food has an Asian/Middle Eastern flavour thanks to the brothers’ Indo-Iraqi-Jewish heritage.